What is an Instrumentation Engineer?

 - Training production staff if required

 Individuals looking to become instrumentation engineers will typically have a BSc in an engineering discipline such as electrical engineering, electronic engineering, automation engineering or similar disciplines.
-It may rarely be possible to move into this role after significant experience of junior/technician roles with an instrumentation team.
+It may rarely be possible to move into this role after a significant experience of junior/technician roles with an instrumentation team.